isabella232/Specs-18/ODCM/index.md

 You can work around this today but it takes some effort.
 We want to make it easy.
 Our current idea is that we'll include an agent on the machines hosting Spaces and automate the deployment of Octopus  itself.

 Each Space will be an isolated copy of Octopus, and maintaining that isolation will be important.
 This is easier on some levels than on others.
 For example, isolation of versions based on binaries is fairly straightforward.
-Isolation across shared resources like CPU, RAM and disk is more problemmatic.
+Isolation across shared resources like CPU, RAM and disk is more problematic.
 We're investigating options at the moment and we'll share more once that's done.

 ### Octopus Deploy monitoring and reporting
 ODCM will monitor the Spaces under its control, much like Octopus monitors Tentacles.
 It will collect information from each of the Spaces and aggregate it.
 Administrators like Barry Infrastructure can then view the information via ODCM's dashboard and reporting features.